Zero To One: How To Start Painting

 N: One over zero?
 1/0?

 B: Yes.
 One over zero=infinity or “undefined”.
 Undefined is a category jump.

 N: There’s an infinity of numbers between 0 and 1?

 B: Yes there is, because inversion maps those numbers one to one against all numbers from 1 to infinity.

 N: And the other inverses are 1/1, 1/2, 1/3, 1/4, etc?

 N: You mean I figured something out by osmosis?
 [I think about math more than I ever would because of being around Bruce!
 Perhaps there’s hope for non-mathematicians like me!]

-P.S.S: I would love to hear your thoughts about your experience of zero to one, showing up in the studio, getting to your art, and so forth.
+P.S.S: I would love to hear your thoughts about your experience of zero to one, showing up in the studio and getting to your art.